-More and more organizations are deploying chatbots in an effort to automate and improve their customer service channels, but all too often, these deployments are ending in failure.
+More and more organizations are deploying chatbots in an effort to automate and improve their customer service channels, but all too often, these deployments do not return expected results.
 This happens for a number of reasons.
-Frequently companies aren’t strategic about where and how they deploy their chatbot, or they choose the wrong bot for their needs, and their chatbot isn’t intelligent enough to understand natural language or handle the types of customer questions they receive.
+Frequently companies had not completely clarified their vision on where and how to deploy their chatbot, or their criteria for choosing a bot matching their needs.
+The chatbot may be lacking the ability to understand natural language or handle the types of customer questions the company receives.

 Sometimes the problem lies in the interaction itself: the experience might feel inconsistent from previous brand interactions, causing customers to lose trust in the chatbot, or interactions could feel too robotic, which is frustrating, and often leads to customers picking up the phone to call an agent, completely defeating the purpose of the chatbot deployment.